-In section \ref{subsec:SUSU}, we discussed that 5d quiver gauge theory (\ref{eq:5dSUSU}) with different value of $n$ have identical 6d UV fixed point, referred to the distribution duality.
+In section \ref{subsec:SUSU}, we discussed that 5d quiver gauge theories (\ref{eq:5dSUSU}) with different values of $n$ have an identical 6d UV fixed point, referred to the distribution duality.
 We devote ourselves in this subsection to discuss the distribution duality in more details from the viewpoint of type IIB 5-brane web diagram.

 We start from the left diagram in Figure \ref{Fig:Distr}, which describes the 5d quiver gauge theory (\ref{eq:5dSUSU}).
-Then, we move one of the $[0,1]$ 7-brane along the arrow in the leftmost diagram in Figure \ref{Fig:Distr}.
-In this process, the charges of 5-branes in the lower part of the 5-brane web changes their $(p,q)$ charges because they pass through the monodromy cut generated by this $[0,1]$ 7-brane.
-This changes the structure of the web diagram and the resulting diagram gives rise to the following 5d quiver gauge theory
+Then, we move the $[0,1]$ 7-brane painted in red along the arrow in the leftmost diagram in Figure \ref{Fig:Distr}.
+In this process, the charges of 5-branes in the lower part of the diagram are modified because they went across the monodromy cut generated by the $[0,1]$ 7-brane.
+This changes the structure of the web diagram so that the resulting diagram gives rise to the following 5d quiver gauge theory

-We find that this theory is the one obtained by shifting $n$ by 1 in the theory (\ref{eq:5dSUSU}).
-By repeating this procedure, we can show the quiver gauge theory (\ref{eq:5dSUSU}) or (\ref{eq:5dSUSU2}) with arbitrary $n$ are dual as long as all the numbers of flavor and the rank of the gauge groups are positive.
+We find that this theory is the one obtained by shifting $n$ by 1 in the quiver gauge theory (\ref{eq:5dSUSU}).
+The repetition of this procedure yields that the quiver gauge theories (\ref{eq:5dSUSU}) and (\ref{eq:5dSUSU2}) with an arbitrary $n$ are dual to each other as long as all the numbers of flavor and the rank of the gauge groups are positive.

-By considering the the flavor decoupling limit discussed in section \ref{subsec:mass dec}, it is also straightforward to show that this distribution duality holds also for the theories with 5 dimensional UV fixed points.
+By considering the flavor decoupling limit discussed in section \ref{subsec:mass dec}, it is also straightforward to show that this distribution duality holds also for the theories with 5 dimensional UV fixed points.
 Since the process depicted in Figure \ref{Fig:Distr} does not depend on the upper part of the diagram, the discussion is parallel even after we decouple $n_1$ and $n_2$ flavors coupling to the two gauge groups.
 We see that the following two theories are again related by the analogous procedure \begin{itemize} \item 5d $[3n+3-N-n_1]-SU(n+1)_{n_1}-SU(N+1-n)_{n_2}-[2N-3n+3-n_2]$ \item 5d $[3n+6-N-n_1]-SU(n+2)_{n_1}-SU(N-n)_{n_2}-[2N-3n-n_2]$ \end{itemize} We can further consider moving the flavor branes upward.
 Thus, this class of theories with all the possible value $n$ are related by the distribution duality.

 Up to here, we have discussed the flavor decoupling limit, which corresponds to moving the flavor branes upward in Figure \ref{Fig:Distr}.
 We can also consider another type of flavor decoupling limit corresponding to moving flavor branes downward.